pduranti/mercadolibre.github.com/_posts/guide/for-sellers/shipping/2012-10-17-listing-with-shipping.markdown

 - `list cost`: The cost for this shipping option.
 - `cost`: The actual cost to be paid, for "free shipping" cost is 0.
 - `tracks_shipments_status`: 'not_verified'.
-- `speed.shipping`: Promise if time to deliver.
+- `speed.shipping`: Promise of time to deliver, expressed in hours.
-- `speed.handling`: Promise of handling time.
+- `speed.handling`: Promise of handling time, expressed in hours.